 If you love teacups as much as I do and want to start or add to your collection, Click HERE for the Shopping Page.
 Then scroll down and click on the picture of the teacup.

-This post includes affiliate links for your shopping convenience.
-If you click on a link and end up buying anything from that site within 24 hours, I get a small commission with no extra cost to you.
-It’s a Win-Win, and helps cover the cost of publishing Mantel and Table.
-(You can read the whole disclosure policy here.)
+* This post includes affiliate links for your shopping convenience.
+If you click on a link and buy anything from that site within 24 hours, I get a small commission with no extra cost to you!
+It really helps toward the cost of publishing Mantel and Table, and I seriously appreciate it.
+(You can read the wholeย disclosure policy here.)
 Thanks so much for shopping with me!

 And remember, a portion of anything you buy from MANTELandTABLE.com goes to Habitat for Humanity and Proud Ground.
 With our purchases, we get to help people build homes for their own mantels and tables!